Cousken/Age-of-Sigmar-Soulbound-FoundryVTT/README.md

 # Age of Sigmar : Soulbound
-A system for playing Age of Sigmar : Soulbound on Foundry VTT
+An **UNOFFICIAL** system for playing Age of Sigmar : Soulbound on Foundry VTT.
+It provides support for **character sheets only**, game content should be drawn from official source books.

 ## Install
 1. Go to the setup page and choose **Game Systems**.